MichaelMortlockChapman/SimpleOnlineStore/README.md

 #### Some Assumptions:
 -	Orders should never be deleted for logging/audit requirements
 -	Emails/logins are unique (standard)
--	A user would rather sign in and use a cookie for session than use their credentials for every API call (standard)
+-	A user would rather sign in and use a cookie for their session than use their credentials for every API call (standard)

 ## Routes